 by Tracy Johnson

 It’s easy to fall into the trap of judging impact by volume of phone calls.
+The phone isn’t ringing nearly as much.
 But more and more, I hear this complaint:

 Hey, Tracy.
 The phones are dead.
 Nobody’s calling.
 What should I do?